Business Tax Planning 2025

 • Owners of pass-through business entities like S corporations and partnerships may adopt SALT “workarounds” to qualify for state deductions or credits.
 The entities make the payments and then tax benefits are passed through to individuals on their personal tax returns.

 • Maximize the qualified business income (QBI) deduction of up to 20% for pass-through entities and self-employed individuals.
-Note that special rules apply if you are in a “specified service trade or business” (SSTB).
+Note: special rules apply if you are in a “specified service trade or business” (SSTB).
 The OBBBA extends this tax break and makes it permanent.

 This year-end tax-planning article is based on the prevailing federal tax laws, rules and regulations.
 Of course, it is subject to change, especially if additional tax legislation is enacted by Congress before the end of the year.